 Juhannus is the largest traditional summer celebration in Finland.
-Long days and white nights are beloved in Nordic countries, and this is the time to celebrate the longest and the lightest day of the year and the real beginning of the summer season.
+Long days and midnight sun are beloved in Nordic countries, and this is the time to celebrate the longest and the brightest day of the year and the real beginning of the summer season.

 One more tradition is to decorate houses and doorways with birch trees and flowers.
 In the past people used to decorate their cattle as well for good milk production.
 In the east of the country the midsummer celebration used to be called the celebration of Ukko, the God of Thunder.
 He was the main god in pagan times, as the rain and the harvest mostly were overseen by him.

 Nowadays, midsummer celebrations are a combination of fire and water, traditional folk music and songs, dancing, and just having fun.

 Most Finns spend these days in their summer cottages, close to a forest and a lake.
 Every city has a huge bonfire to gether people around for large celebrations.
 This holiday is celebrated annually between the 20th and 26th of June, during the longest day of the year.